Clearfield (CLFD) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the maker of fiber optic management products had lost 28.2% in the past month.
-In that same time, the Computer and Technology sector gained 6.41%, while the S&P 500 lost 1.48%.
+Heading into today, shares of the maker of fiber optic management products had lost 28.09% over the past month, lagging the Computer and Technology sector's gain of 7.94% and the S&P 500's gain of 1.72% in that time.

-Clearfield will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect Clearfield to post earnings of $0.57 per share.
-This would mark a year-over-year decline of 13.64%.
-Our most recent consensus estimate is calling for quarterly revenue of $71.15 million, up 32.99% from the year-ago period.
+Wall Street will be looking for positivity from Clearfield as it approaches its next earnings report date.
+In that report, analysts expect Clearfield to post earnings of $0.56 per share.
+This would mark a year-over-year decline of 15.15%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $71.15 million, up 32.99% from the year-ago period.

 It is also important to note the recent changes to analyst estimates for Clearfield.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 6% lower within the past month.
-Clearfield is holding a Zacks Rank of #4 (Sell) right now.
+The Zacks Consensus EPS estimate has moved 7.37% lower within the past month.
+Clearfield is currently a Zacks Rank #4 (Sell).

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.